jwinarske/rkboot/README.rst

 levinboot can load payload images from SDHC and SDXC cards.
 Compared to SPI payload loading, this offers potentially better performance and the ability to load larger payloads (currently limited to 60 MiB compressed, with the decompressed kernel needing to stay under 61.5 MiB because of the elfloader memory layout) than e. g. the 16 MiB flash chip of the Pinebook Pro or RockPro64.

-Configure the build with :cmdargs:`--elfloader-sd --embed-elfloader` in addition to your choice of preferred compression format (you need at least one).
+Configure the build with :cmdargs:`--elfloader-sd` in addition to your choice of preferred compression format (you need at least one).

 The output images (:output:`levinboot-sd.img` and :output:`levinboot-usb.bin`) will initialize the SDMMC block and try to start an SDHC/SDXC card connected to it, currently at 25 MHz bus frequency, and load up to 60 MiB of payload starting at sector 8192 (4 MiB offset), as needed for decompression.